Dumping out the loot sack: More rules and tools for GURPS Dungeon Fantasy thieves

 Replace Perfect Balance with Well-Balanced on the template

-Well-Balanced, introduced up above, is simply five levels of the Balancing technique from Furious Fists as a 5-point advantage, conferring +5 on Acrobatics rolls for the feats noted under Balancing on DF 2: Dungeons p.
+Well-Balanced, now moved from this page to GURPS/DFRPG resource: New technique-based advantages, is simply five levels of the Balancing technique from Action 3: Furious Fists treated as a 5-point advantage, conferring +5 on Acrobatics rolls for the feats noted under Balancing on DF 2: Dungeons p.
 7. It’s mutually exclusive with Perfect Balance, but that’s fine; it’ll still leave many thieves with more ledge-walking prowess than they need, while opening up 10 points on the template to spend elsewhere.

 Better yet, make both Well-Balanced and Perfect Balance optional advantages for the generic thief template, opening up 15 points.
 That’ll suit a lot of thieves who happily stick to mugging, smuggling, sneaking, and so on with both feet on terra firma, avoiding upper-story work.
 Thieves nicely drops the Perfect Balance requirement for such variant rogues.
 (For the occasional narrow-ledge need, they’ll have to make do with DX and Acrobatics.)